rlmsinclair/messenger_analysis_tkinter/README.md

 Extract the zip file.

-Make sure you have Python 3.12 installed.
+Make sure you have Python 3.12 installed with tkinter.

+**If you don't have tkinter, you can install it for mac with homebrew (you will have to install homebrew first) using these:

+brew uninstall python@3.12

+brew install python@3.12 --with-tcl-tk

-Run these commands in order.
+Then run these commands in order.

 cd your_directory_here